EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 #### Prefix Iterators
 Most LSM engines cannot support an efficient `RangeScan` API because it needs to look into every data file.
 But most applications do not do pure-random scans of key ranges in the database; instead applications typically scan within a key-prefix.
 RocksDB uses this to its advantage.
 Applications can configure a `prefix_extractor` to specify a key-prefix.
 RocksDB uses this to store blooms for every key-prefix.
 An iterator that specifies a prefix (via ReadOptions) will use these bloom bits to avoid looking into data files that do not contain keys with the specified key-prefix.

-#### Updates
-A `Put` API inserts a single key-value to the database.
-If the key already exists in the database, the previous value will be overwritten.
-A `Write` API allows multiple keys-values to be atomically inserted into the database.
-The database guarantees that either all of the keys-values in a single `Write` call will be inserted into the database or none of them will be inserted into the database.
-If any of those keys already exist in the database, previous values will be overwritten.

-#### Persistency
+#### Persistence
 RocksDB has a transaction log.
 All Puts are stored in an in-memory buffer called the memtable as well as optionally inserted into the transaction log.
+On restart, it re-processes all the transactions that were recorded in the transaction log.

+The transaction log can be configured to be stored in a directory different from the directory where the SST files are stored.
+This is necessary for those cases in which you might want to store all data files in non-persistent fast storage.
+At the same time, you can ensure no data loss by putting all transaction logs on slower but persistent storage.

-Each `Put` has a set of flags, set via `WriteOptions`, which specify whether or not the `Put` should be inserted into the transaction log.
+Each `Put` has a flag, set via `WriteOptions`, which specifies whether or not the `Put` should be inserted into the transaction log.
 The `WriteOptions` may also specify whether or not a sync call is issued to the transaction log before a `Put` is declared to be committed.

 Internally, RocksDB uses a batch-commit mechanism to batch transactions into the transaction log so that it can potentially commit multiple transactions using a single sync call.

 #### Fault Tolerance
 RocksDB uses a checksum to detect corruptions in storage.
-These checksums are for each block (typically between `4K` to `128K` in size).
+These checksums are for each SST file block (typically between `4K` to `128K` in size).
 A block, once written to storage, is never modified.
 RocksDB dynamically detects hardware support for checksum computations and avails itself of that support when available.

 #### Multi-Threaded Compactions
 Compactions are needed to remove multiple copies of the same key that may occur if an application overwrites an existing key.
 Compactions also process deletions of keys.
 Compactions may occur in multiple threads if configured appropriately.

-The overall write throughput of an LSM database directly depends on the speed at which compactions can occur, especially when the data is stored in fast storage like SSD or RAM.
-RocksDB may be configured to issue concurrent compaction requests from multiple threads.
-It is observed that sustained write rates may increase by as much as a factor of 10 with multi-threaded compaction when the database is on SSDs, as compared to single-threaded compactions.

 The entire database is stored in a set of _sstfiles_.
 When a _memtable_ is full, its content is written out to a file in Level-0 (L0).
 RocksDB removes duplicate and overwritten keys in the memtable when it is flushed to a file in L0.
 Some files are periodically read in and merged to form larger files - this is called `compaction`.

+The overall write throughput of an LSM database directly depends on the speed at which compactions can occur, especially when the data is stored in fast storage like SSD or RAM.
+RocksDB may be configured to issue concurrent compaction requests from multiple threads.
+It is observed that sustained write rates may increase by as much as a factor of 10 with multi-threaded compaction when the database is on SSDs, as compared to single-threaded compactions.

+#### Compaction Styles

-RocksDB supports two different styles of compaction.
-The Universal Style Compaction stores all files in L0 and all files are arranged in time order.
-A compaction picks up a few files that are chronologically adjacent to one another and merges them back into a new file L0.
-All files can have overlapping keys.
+The Universal Style Compaction operates on full sorted runs, which are either an L0 file or an entire level at L1+.
+A compaction picks up a few sorted runs that are chronologically adjacent to one another and merges them back into a new sorted run.

 The Level Style Compaction stores data in multiple levels in the database.
 The more recent data is stored in L0 and the oldest data is in Lmax.
 Files in L0 may have overlapping keys, but files in other layers do not.
 A compaction process picks one file in Ln and all its overlapping files in Ln+1 and replaces them with new files in Ln+1.
-The Universal Style Compaction typically results in lower write amplification but higher space amplification than Level Style Compaction.
+The Universal Style Compaction typically results in lower write-amplification but higher space- and read-amplification than Level Style Compaction.

+The FIFOStyle Compaction drops oldest file when obsolete and can be used for cache-like data.

+We also enable developers to develop and experiment with custom compaction policies.
+For this reason, RocksDB has appropriate hooks to switch off the inbuilt compaction algorithm and has other APIs to allow applications to operate their own compaction algorithms.  `Options.disable_auto_compaction`, if set, disables the native compaction algorithm.
+The `GetLiveFilesMetaData` API allows an external component to look at every data file in the database and decide which data files to merge and compact.
+Call `CompactFiles` to compact files you want.
+The `DeleteFile` API allows applications to delete data files that are deemed obsolete.

+#### Metadata storage

 A `MANIFEST` file in the database records the database state.
 The compaction process adds new files and deletes existing files from the database, and it makes these operations persistent by recording them in the `MANIFEST` file.
 Transactions to be recorded in the `MANIFEST` file use a batch-commit algorithm to amortize the cost of repeated syncs to the `MANIFEST` file.